 Susan Bibler Coutin, Professor of Criminology, Law and Society, co-authored an essay for Inside Higher Ed, with fellow colleagues Anita Casavantes Bradford, UCI Associate Professor of Chicano/Latino Studies and History, and Laura Enriquez, UCI Assistant Professor of Chicano/Latino Studies.
 Through this essay, the authors educate faculty members and administrators on supporting students facing immigration-related crises stemming from President Trump's recent executive order.

 Written by David Feldman, Professor of Planning, Policy and Design, the book, Water Politics, takes an in-depth look at the issues, debates and challenges in water politics today.
 By using real-life examples of water controversies from all over the world, he illustrates how multi-faced the nature of water politics is.
 The book educates its readers on the necessity of cooperation and for more equitable water management in order for the global community to properly address water challenges.

 Paul Piff, Assistant Professor of Psychology and Social Behavior, and his research on awe is featured in The Wall Street Journal.
 The article encourages readers to look to nature to improve mental health, and recover from the stresses of everyday life.

-Elizabeth Loftus, Distinguished Professor of Psychology and Social Behavior and Criminology, Law and Society, is featured in an article in The Sydney Morning Herald for her research on memory, and the development of false memories.
-During her lecture at the University of Sydney in Australia, Professor Loftus identified numerous ways in which false memories can be created.
+Elizabeth Loftus, Distinguished Professor of Psychology and Social Behavior and Criminology, Law and Society, is featured in The Wall Street Journal for her research on memory as the author goes into detail regarding the accuracy behind 'flashbulb' memories.